knpuniversity/php-beginner-series/knpu/episode2/create-form.rst

 I'm adding some divs and classes here that use the Twitter Bootstrap CSS that's included in this project.
-So, nothing to worry about - this just makes our site look a better!
+So, nothing to worry about - this just makes our site a little prettier!
 And hey, that's important too!

 .. note::